zxkevinxz/ai-hero/examples/rag/01-what-is-rag-TODO/article.md

 These datasets are enormous and they contain most of humanity's knowledge.

 But often that's not enough.

+## The Private Data Problem

 Let's say that you're working in a big company and you're building a question and answer feature.
 People will be able to ask questions about the company's internal processes, and the LLM will have to answer them.

 The problem is that the LLM has never seen the company's internal documents.
 They're not part of its dataset.
 So how can it possibly answer questions about them?